Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 I take a middle-of-the-road approach.

-I embrace the power of simple passive investing for half of my portfolio.
-But for the other half of my portfolio, I invest in individual stocks and more targeted ETFs.
+I embrace the power of simple passive investing for over half of my portfolio.
+But for the other part of my portfolio, I invest in individual stocks.

 I want to know what my money is doing, want more investment income through dividend stocks, and I take ownership seriously and vote my company shares.